 - Outcome 3c: Californians connect and collaborate through their library

 Community Surveys – You may offer the community surveys either online or in printed format.
-Print tends to offer the best return rate.
-Be sure your library name is selected from the drop-down menu or printed clearly on the survey.
-Once surveys are returned, please enter them manually at the link below.
+Be sure your library name is selected from the drop-down menu.
+Once surveys are returned, please enter them at the SurveyMonkey link below.

 - CCWV Community Survey- English (MS Word)